olozovoi/wix-test/README.md

 Enum to represent if game is ongoing or finished

 ### `Board`
-Trait with
+Trait with few defined methods:
+- `flat` returns iterator over board moving left-to-right, top-to-bottom
+- `status` returns game status
+- `move(Direction)` tries to move empty tile to specified direction

+_Having board as `trait` rather than `[case] class` allows to change model without affecting consumers of `model` module._

-Represented as `Vector` with some shuffle of values from 0 to 15, 0 meaning empty cell.
+Current implementation represented as `Vector` with some shuffle of values from 0 to 15, 0 meaning empty cell.

 I could've chosen mutable `ArraySeq` for sake of performance, but I wanted solution to be in FP style.
 But still, from immutable collections `Vector` has the best combination of performances for random lookups and updates.